alejo742/geofencing/IMPLEMENTATION.md

 3. **Editing Points**
    - Drag any point to reposition
-   - Click a point to select it
+   - Click a point to select/delete it

 4. **Generating & Adjusting Trigger Band**
    - Once both polygons have points, trigger band appears automatically
    - Adjust thickness using simple slider

 5. **Saving & Exporting**
-   - Work is saved to localStorage automatically every small interval
+   - Work is saved to localStorage automatically every 30 seconds
    - Click "Export" to download complete data file

 ## Implementation Notes

 1. **Keep It Simple**
-   - No complex state management library - use React's useState
+   - Use React's built-in `useState` and `useEffect` hooks
-   - Minimal validation and error handling
+   - Minimal error handling - focus on the happy path
-   - Focus on core functionality only
+   - Use basic TypeScript interfaces without complex type features

 2. **Performance Considerations**
-   - No need for virtualization or optimized rendering
+   - Small dataset means we don't need complex optimization
-   - Simple direct DOM operations are fine
+   - Direct DOM manipulation for map is acceptable
-   - Avoid premature optimization
+   - No server-side rendering needed - make it a client component

 3. **Styling**
-   - Basic, functional styling is sufficient
+   - Use simple CSS or minimal Tailwind
-   - Use simple CSS but responsive
+   - Focus on mobile-friendly controls for field use

 ## Development Timeline